MeHarshal/Bank-Customer-Analysis/README.md

 The aim of this study is to utilize an analyzed dashboard to gain valuable insights into customers' behavior and preferences.
 By doing so, the bank intends to tailor its products and services in order to better meet the needs of its customers and ultimately improve customer satisfaction.

+🔘 **Data Source**

+The data source for this analysis is a dataset of bank customer information downloaded from Kaggle.com.
+The dataset includes fields such as name, gender, age, region, job classification, balance, and account opening data.
+It provides a comprehensive source of data for analyzing and understanding customer behavior and preferences in the banking industry.

 🔘 **Data Description**

 Here is a breakdown of data field I have in a csv: